crespire/ruby_chess/README.md

 end
 ```

 I think we'll start with this approach and see how it goes.
+I've added an offset retrieval feature to the `Board#cell` (and consequently the `Chess#cell`) function that should make retrieving neighbouring cells a little easier.